The Rich Man and Lazarus

 Although Judah was a legal heir of Abraham's blessings (both spiritual and physical), its religious leaders had been unfaithful in their responsibilities.
 Therefore, they would find themselves completely disinherited.
 The story also shows that the Gentiles are now legal heirs of the promises of the Abramic covenant and salvation.

-The great lesson of this story is that the physical inheritance through Abraham is nothing without the spiritual redemption that Jews or Gentiles can have through Christ.
+The great lesson of this story is that the physical inheritance through Abraham is nothing without the spiritual redemption which Jews and Gentiles can have through Christ.